 It’s April!
 The sun is returning, the plants are growing and my winter coat is being put away.
 April is the month I start to feel like me again: I get out more, I feel the sun on my face and I can start actually looking forward to summer.
 Plants are beginning to thrive and the world becomes greener before my very eyes.

-Since finding Ian, this time of year has taken on another meaning: foraging.
+Over the last few years, this time of year has taken on another meaning: foraging.
 The easiest things to forage are wild garlic and stinging nettle.
 The kids (especially Caden & Shane) love foraging for wild garlic.
 What is initially met with a little resistance quickly turns into a game of Who Can Fill Their Tub The Fastest.
-Foraging wild garlic with the children quickly became one of my highlights of the year.
+It’s one of the highlights of spring!

 What’s in season in April?

 Here is my pick of this season’s vegan ingredients.
 I use Eat the Seasons for all my seasonal lists (non-vegan website).

 Bananas, blood oranges, kiwi fruit, lemons, oranges, passion fruit, pineapple, rhubarb

 Cauliflower, kale, leeks, purple sprouting broccoli, salsify, spinach, spring onions, swede, wild nettles